desht/ScrollingMenuSign/README.md

 ### Show menu detail

-To show information for a menu including all entries, use "/sms show _name_", e.g.:
+To show information for a menu including all entries, use "/sms show _name_".
+Example:

 	/sms show mymenu
     3 lines (page 1/1)